-2.5 Cheshire Street leads off The Square in a northerly direction.
+- 2.5 Cheshire Street leads off The Square in a northerly direction.
 A diverse range of houses and a few shops border the pavements.
 A courtyard within the former Crown Hotel, now apartments, is an enticing and well maintained feature.
 However the opportunity to provide a similar feature within the former Lamb public house opposite, despite a proposal from the developer, supported by the village, was not approved.
-Further along Cheshire Street is the somewhat austere Public Hall (1904), beyond which is the entrance to the village car park, a modern medical centre and adjoining playing field, the latter providing a central site for many outdoor village activities.
-There is support in the village for the long-term redevelopment of this area to include a new sports hall, an enlarged medical centre, improved public toilets and, possibly, improved pedestrian access to the canal.
-Options are being canvassed by the Parish Plan Steering Committee (see A11, page 31).

-- 2.6 Among other buildings worthy of note in Cheshire Street are the former police headquarters, now a private house, and the Grade II Listed Cemetery Chapels, these being set well back from the road behind impeccably maintained grounds containing mature trees (protected by preservation orders).
-On the other side, a row of old properties including Fox Cottage, the Butcher's shop and Smith House are interesting and characterful.
+Further along Cheshire Street is the somewhat austere Public Hall (1904), beyond which is the entrance to the village car park, a modern medical centre and adjoining playing field, the latter providing a central site for many outdoor village activities with its tennis courts and a recently-improved children's playground.
+In November 2011 the Parish Council took over responsibility for the completely refurbished public toilets from Cheshire East Council.
+In addition, the pedestrian access to the canal was improved earlier in 2011.
+There is support in the village for the long-term redevelopment of this area to include a new extension to the Public Hall to form a rehearsal and changing area for the 5As theatre group and an area for a youth club.
+(See A11, page 34). - 2.6 Among other buildings worthy of note in Cheshire Street are the former police headquarters, now a private house, and the Grade II Listed Cemetery Chapels, these being set well back from the road behind impeccably maintained grounds containing mature trees (protected by preservation orders).
+On the other side, a row of old properties including Fox Cottage, the butcher's shop and Smithy House are interesting and characterful.
 Former shops, now private houses, have retained their display windows to the benefit of the street's character.
-Further north are a former Primitive Methodist Chapel of 1846-1871 (now the Scout and Guide Hall) and the former Primary School of 19th century origin which has recently and tastefully been converted into three houses while keeping the character of the building. - 2.7 Again, Cheshire Street is marred by inevitable through traffic, and is usually restricted to a single lane by parked vehicles for a short length along one side.
+Further north are a former Primitive Methodist Chapel of 1846-1871 (now the Scout and Guide Hall) and the former Primary School of 19th century origin which has recently and tastefully been converted into three houses while keeping the character of the building. - 2.7 Again, Cheshire Street is marred by inevitable through traffic, and is usually restricted to a single lane by parked vehicles for a short length along one side between the entrance to the car park and The Square.